2 Chronicles 27

 Notes

 The "Upper Gate" (שַׁעַר בֵּית יְהוָה הָעֶלְיוֹן) of the temple was likely the northern gate, also called the Benjamin Gate, connecting the temple complex to the royal palace area.
-This same gate is mentioned in 2 Kings 15:35 and earlier in connection with other building projects.
-Jotham's work on the temple gate is significant: though he wisely refrained from entering the temple in a priestly capacity, he nonetheless invested in its infrastructure as a royal patron of worship.
+This gate is mentioned in 2 Kings 15:35 and earlier in connection with other building projects.
+Jotham's refusal to enter the temple in a priestly capacity makes his investment in its infrastructure noteworthy: he kept to his proper role as king while still honoring the sanctuary as its royal patron.

 Verse 4 extends Jotham's building program beyond Jerusalem into the Judean hill country.
 The word בִּירָנִיּוֹת ("fortified enclosures" or "citadels") is a relatively rare term, appearing also in 2 Chronicles 17:12 during Jehoshaphat's reign.
-These fortifications in the חֳרָשִׁים ("forests" or "wooded areas") suggest Jotham was extending Judah's defensive perimeter into remote and less-settled terrain -- an indication of both military foresight and expanding territorial control.
+These fortifications in the חֳרָשִׁים ("forests" or "wooded areas") suggest Jotham was pushing Judah's defensive perimeter into remote, less-settled terrain, showing military foresight and perhaps an expansion of territorial reach.

 The tribute from the Ammonites in verse 5 is substantial: one hundred talents of silver (roughly 3.4 metric tons), ten thousand cors of wheat, and ten thousand cors of barley.
 A כֹּר was the largest dry measure in ancient Israel, equivalent to roughly 220 liters or about 6.25 bushels.
-Ten thousand cors would therefore represent an enormous quantity of grain -- a crippling tribute reflecting total subjugation.
+Ten thousand cors would therefore represent a vast quantity of grain -- a heavy tribute reflecting subjugation.
 That the Ammonites paid this tribute for three consecutive years indicates a sustained period of Judean dominance over Transjordan.
-The parallel in 2 Kings 15:32-38 does not mention this Ammonite campaign at all, making it unique Chronicler material.
+The parallel in 2 Kings 15:32-38 does not mention this Ammonite campaign, making it unique to Chronicles.
 Some scholars suggest this victory may have taken place during Jotham's co-regency with his leprous father Uzziah, who had himself defeated the Ammonites earlier (2 Chronicles 26:8).

-Verse 6 provides the Chronicler's theological summary of Jotham's entire reign in a single sentence.
+Verse 6 is the Chronicler's theological verdict on Jotham's reign, compressed into a single sentence.
 The verb וַיִּתְחַזֵּק ("he grew strong/powerful") is the same root used throughout Chronicles to describe kings who prosper -- whether positively (as here) or through self-reliant arrogance (as with Uzziah in 2 Chronicles 26:16).
 The crucial difference is the causal clause: "because he established his ways before the LORD his God."
-The verb הֵכִין (from the root meaning "to establish, prepare, set in order") paired with דְּרָכָיו ("his ways") creates a powerful image of deliberate, intentional faithfulness.
-Jotham did not merely stumble into righteousness; he consciously ordered his life before God.
-This is the Chronicler's retribution theology in its most concise form: obedience yields divine empowerment.
+The verb הֵכִין (from the root meaning "to establish, prepare, set in order") paired with דְּרָכָיו ("his ways") creates an image of deliberate faithfulness.
+Jotham did not stumble into righteousness; he ordered his life before God.
+This is the Chronicler's retribution theology in concise form: obedience yields divine empowerment.

 Interpretations

-The Chronicler's direct connection between Jotham's obedience and his military-political success illustrates the broader theological framework that runs throughout 1-2 Chronicles.
-Those who emphasize the wisdom tradition note that this principle -- the righteous prosper, the wicked suffer -- operates as a general pattern in Scripture, not an absolute guarantee, as the book of Job demonstrates.
-Covenant theologians see the Chronicler's presentation as reflecting the blessings and curses framework of Deuteronomy (Deuteronomy 28): faithfulness to the covenant brings national strength, while unfaithfulness brings disaster.
-The Chronicler is not offering a simplistic formula but is writing a theological history that highlights the pattern of consequences flowing from a king's relationship with God.
-The tension with verse 2 ("the people still acted corruptly") further qualifies this: Jotham's personal faithfulness brought him personal strength, but the corruption of the people set the stage for national judgment under Ahaz.
+The Chronicler's direct connection between Jotham's obedience and his military and political success illustrates the broader theological framework that runs throughout 1-2 Chronicles.
+Those who emphasize the wisdom tradition note that this principle -- the righteous prosper, the wicked suffer -- operates as a general pattern in Scripture, not an absolute guarantee, as Job demonstrates.
+Covenant theologians read the Chronicler's presentation through the lens of Deuteronomy's blessings and curses framework (Deuteronomy 28): covenant faithfulness brings national strength; unfaithfulness brings disaster.
+The Chronicler is not offering a formula but writing a theological history that traces the consequences of each king's relationship with God.
+The tension with verse 2 sharpens the point: Jotham's personal faithfulness brought him strength, but the corruption of the people was already setting the stage for the judgment that would fall under Ahaz.

 Summary of Jotham's Reign (vv.
 7-9)